StellarSand/privacy-settings/Privacy Settings/Twitter.md

 #### Security
 - Two-factor authentication >
-  - Authenticator app > Start > Scan the barcode using an authenticator app > Enter 6 digit code > Verify > Save the backup code.
+  - Authenticator app > Get started > Scan the barcode using an authenticator app > Enter 6 digit code > Confirm > Save the backup code.

 NOTE 1: Use a privacy respecting authenticator app.
 Check out [recommendations, alternatives & reviews](https://github.com/StellarSand/privacy-settings#recommendations-alternatives--reviews).

 NOTE 2: The backup code is required to login, if 2FA method is lost, broken or unavailable.
-Keep this code somewhere safe, to prevent loss or unauthorised access.
+Keep this code somewhere safe, to prevent loss or unauthorized access.
 It can be stored in a password manager, in an encrypted note, or write it down somewhere safe.

 - Password reset protect: On